-In circumstances where the insured is a 'consumer', the insurer must also comply with the Consumer Protection Code 2012 and Consumer Protection Act 2007.
+In circumstances where the insured is a consumer, the insurer must also comply with the Consumer Protection Code 2012 and Consumer Protection Act 2007.
 The Sale of Goods and Supply of Services Act 1980 is also applicable to insurance contracts.

-Save for the transposition of EU legislation, there have been very few substantive legislative amendments to the law in this area in recent years.
+With the exception of the transposition of EU legislation, there have been very few substantive legislative amendments to the law in this area in recent years.
 The Marine Insurance Act 1906 remains the most recent codification of general principles of insurance law.

-The LRC has, however, recommended reforms to consumer insurance law and published a draft bill in July 2015.
-The LRC recommendations have largely been incorporated into the Consumer Insurance Contracts Bill 2017, which was referred to the Select Committee on Finance, Public Expenditure and Reform, and Taoiseach in February 2017.
-The Bill is at the third stage before the Dáil, however, there is no clear timeline for implementation.
+The Law Reform Commission (LRC) has, however, recommended reforms to consumer insurance law and published a draft bill in July 2015.
+The LRC recommendations were largely incorporated into the Consumer Insurance Contracts Bill 2017 (the 2017 Bill), which was referred to the Select Committee on Finance, Public Expenditure and Reform, and Taoiseach in February 2017.
+The 2017 Bill is at the third stage before the Dáil, however, there is no clear timeline for implementation.

-The definition of a consumer in the Bill is quite broad and includes individuals and small businesses with a turnover of less than $\notin 3$ million (provided that these persons are not a member of a group having a combined turnover greater than $\notin 3$ million).
-This is the definition currently used for the purpose of complaints to the FSPO and under the Central Bank's Consumer Protection Code 2012.
+The definition of a consumer in the 2017 Bill is quite broad and includes individuals and small businesses with a turnover of less than €3 million (provided that these persons are not a member of a group having a combined turnover greater than €3 million).
+This is the definition used for the purpose of complaints to the FSPO and under the Central Bank's Consumer Protection Code 2012.